For Maryland millennials, the decision between renting and buying a home is more than just a

 Maryland.
 This trend provides renters with the opportunity to find housing options that fit

-• Rental Trends in Different Regions: The average rental cost in Maryland stands at
+their budget while they save up for future homeownership. - Rental Trends in Different Regions: The average rental cost in Maryland stands at

 around $1,870, with slight fluctuations observed in different regions.
 For example, cities